tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### 4. Instructor Do: Creating Environment Variables (10 min) (Critical)

 In this activity, students will learn how to create a `.env` file to store their keys as environment variables.
-This demo will also include exporting environment variables so that the variables can be used in Python and other applications and programs.
+This demo will also include exporting environment variables, so that they can be used in Python as well as other applications and programs.

 **Files:**

 * [example.env](Activities/01-Ins_Create_Env_Variables/Unsolved/example.env)

-Open the lesson slides, move to the "Environment Variables" section and highlight the following discussion points:
+Open the lesson slides, move to the "Environment Variables" section, and highlight the following discussion points:

 * Exporting an environment variable exposes it to all applications and programs sharing the same parent process (e.g., a terminal or Python kernel).
 Each application and program inherits the variable, which allows developers to make calls using `os.getenv` to access the data stored in the variable.